Dangerous Criminal Ola Abimbola Walks Free From Sussex Jail

 • Sentence: 21 years, parole earliest June 2030

-The manhunt continues as concerns mount over public safety and the government’s failing prison policies.
+The hunt continues as safety fears soar and the government faces fresh criticism over failing prison policies.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.